Nicholas Weinstock: Producing

-Policy work and advocacy
+Other work

-Renown for supporting emerging writers like Dan Erickson (Severance), Annie Mumolo and Kristen Wiig (Bridesmaids), Weinstock is committed to nurturing extraordinary talent and democratizing industry access.
-In 2019 he founded Craft Services, a first-of-its-kind creative incubator and online community for screenwriters worldwide.
-Craft Services has over 1000 members in the US, UK, EU, Canada, Mexico, India, Australia, New Zealand, Nigeria, Kenya, Iceland, Malaysia and beyond.
+In 2020 Weinstock founded Craft Services, a creative incubator and online community for screenwriters worldwide.
+Craft Services has over 1,000 members worldwide.

-In 2023 Weinstock created an Australian comedy incubator, designed to support the country's boldest new comedic talent.
-In 2024 he launched a multi-year creative initiative in Nairobi, dedicated to propelling Kenya’s top screenwriters.

-To honor his impact on the Kenyan film industry, Weinstock was invited to attend the 2024 State Dinner at the White House, hosted by President Joe Biden in honor of Kenyan President William Ruto.
-In 2025 Weinstock delivered the keynote address of the inaugural US-Kenya Economic Forum in Nairobi.
+In 2023 Weinstock conceived of a yearlong comedy incubator in Australia.
+In 2024 he announced a similar initiative in Kenya.
+Though the program was never funded, Weinstock was invited to the White House for a State Dinner in honor of Kenyan President William Ruto.

-Weinstock serves on the boards of the Authors Guild in New York; the annual Africa International Film Festival (AFRIFF) in Lagos, Nigeria; Pavillon Afriques, the Cannes Film Festival's platform for pan-African cinema; Harvardwood, a nonprofit organization for graduates of Harvard University interested in the creative arts and entertainment; and Get Lit, a nonprofit organization in Los Angeles devoted to increasing literacy and energizing communities through spoken word poetry.
+Weinstock serves on the boards of the Authors Guild in New York; the annual Africa International Film Festival (AFRIFF) in Nigeria; Pavillon Afriques, the Cannes Film Festival's platform for pan-African cinema; and Harvardwood, a nonprofit organization for Harvard alumni interested in entertainment.

 Awards and accolades

 Weinstock has developed and produced series that, cumulatively, have been nominated for 53 Primetime Emmy Awards.

 In 2022 he was elected to the International Academy of Television Arts and Sciences as a juror of the International Emmy Awards.
 The same year Severance, which Weinstock executive produces, won its first two Primetime Emmys.
 The series — a recipient of a Peabody Award, a Writers Guild Award for Best Drama Series, a Golden Globe, and a Critics Choice Super Award — was nominated for 27 Emmys in 2025.